Youden's J statistic: Definition

 with the two right-hand quantities being sensitivity and specificity.
 Thus the expanded formula is:

+In this equation, TP is the number of true positives, TN the number of true negatives, FP the number of false positives and FN the number of false negatives.

-The index was suggested by W.J.
-Youden in 1950 as a way of summarising the performance of a diagnostic test, however the formula was earlier published in Science by C.S.Pierce in 1884.
+The index was suggested by W. J. Youden in 1950 as a way of summarising the performance of a diagnostic test; however, the formula was earlier published in Science by C. S. Peirce in 1884.
 Its value ranges from -1 through 1 (inclusive), and has a zero value when a diagnostic test gives the same proportion of positive results for groups with and without the disease, i.e the test is useless.
 A value of 1 indicates that there are no false positives or false negatives, i.e. the test is perfect.
 The index gives equal weight to false positive and false negative values, so all tests with the same value of the index give the same proportion of total misclassified results.
 While it is possible to obtain a value of less than zero from this equation, e.g. Classification yields only False Positives and False Negatives, a value of less than zero just indicates that the positive and negative labels have been switched.
 After correcting the labels the result will then be in the 0 through 1 range.

 Youden's index is often used in conjunction with receiver operating characteristic (ROC) analysis.
 The index is defined for all points of an ROC curve, and the maximum value of the index may be used as a criterion for selecting the optimum cut-off point when a diagnostic test gives a numeric rather than a dichotomous result.
 The index is represented graphically as the height above the chance line, and it is also equivalent to the area under the curve subtended by a single operating point.
+Because the ROC curve almost always forms a convex curve, the line of this maximum index value is likely to intersect the ROC curve at the point where the ROC curve is closest to the point in the top left corner (i.e. the point closest to no false positive or false negative results).

+Other metrics
-Youden's index is also known as deltaP' and generalizes from the dichotomous to the multiclass case as informedness.

-The use of a single index is "not generally to be recommended", but informedness or Youden's index is the probability of an informed decision (as opposed to a random guess) and takes into account all predictions.
+Youden's index is also known as deltaP'.
+It allows for several multiclass generalizations, one of which is (Bookmaker) Informedness.
+It is the probability of an informed decision (as opposed to a random guess) and takes into account all predictions.
+However, a low Informedness value does not imply that the model is close to a random model, whereas this is the case for the Youden's index in the binary case.
+A recent multiclass generalization of Youden's J preserves this property.